pbrt4bounty/pbrt-v4/README.md

 ### Changes on this fork/branch

-This branch include some experimental additions.
+This branch include some experimental additions:

 From other forks:
   - Intel OpenPGL implementation from https://github.com/OpenPathGuidingLibrary/pbrt-v4
   - VSPG implementation, based on OpenPGL from: https://github.com/kehanxuuu/vspg-pbrt-v4